akshayayadav/protein-domain-evolution-project/README.md

    ```
 ### 3.3 Build the container using Docker (hands on)

-   Once the dockerfile and snakefile are ready, build the container using virtual machine as:
+   Once the dockerfile and snakefile are ready, build the docker imager from the project directory and not the `Docker` directory.  as:

    ```bash
    docker build -t domainevolution -f Docker/Dockerfile .